 Unfortunately, a lot of the speeches were unpolitical, and therefore uninspiring.
 Notably, however, the speech by UNISON’s new left-wing general secretary, Andrea Egan, stood out: she spoke more radically about workers leading the struggle, and the need for strike action.
 This gained the best reception.

-To set ourselves apart with clear, independent, class-based politics, the Communist bloc led with chants including “Farage and Starmer, all the same: cuts and closures in their name!”, “No more cuts, no more losses: take the money from the bosses!”, and chants calling for revolution, which were all picked up enthusiastically by other demonstrators.
+We chose to emphasise clear, independent, class-based politics, after all, all of the above parties are responsible for brutal cuts to public services, wherever they have been in power.
+The Communist bloc led with chants including “Farage and Starmer, all the same: cuts and closures in their name!”, “No more cuts, no more losses: take the money from the bosses!”, and chants calling for revolution, which were all picked up enthusiastically by other demonstrators.

 View this post on Instagram